ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week3/index.md

 - Keep entering `<Enter>` until the program shows some text it calls the "randomart image".
   - Note the path where the public key is saved (underlined below).
   - ![Image](../images/ssh-keygen.png)

+**Write down in notes:**
+The `ssh-keygen` command generates a public-private key pair; use the `cat` command to print out the content to each of these files.
+Include the two screenshots in the doc.

 #### Step 2 SSH Copy ID